chris-bailey/spring-microservices-bookstore-demo/README.md

 - **Grafana**: For visualizing metrics and logs.

 ### Front-end
 - **Next.js**: For server-side rendering, static site generation, and also the recommended framework when using React.js.
 - **React.js**: Popular JavaScript framework for building interactive user interfaces.
 - **Tailwind CSS**: Utility-first CSS framework to style the front-end application.
+- **TypeScript**: Typed superset of JavaScript that enhances code quality and maintainability.

 ## Application Architecture